 The answer to that is a resounding, “Yes!”

-Many nursing homes, including those in the Maine Veterans’ Homes family, celebrate the holidays with decorations, performances and activities.
+Many nursing homes, including those in the Maine Veterans’ Homes family, celebrate the holidays with decorations, performances, and activities.
 They also offer special meals and parties you can attend with your loved one.

-Amanda Dumont, Director of Nursing at MVH - South Paris, said these events are often a relief to family members who don’t know how they want to celebrate the holidays with their spouse, parent or family member who has dementia.
+Amanda Dumont, Director of Nursing at MVH - South Paris, said these events are often a relief to family members who don’t know how they want to celebrate the holidays with their spouse, parent, or family member who has dementia.

-“This way, family doesn’t have to worry about having a holiday at their own home and trying to accommodate Mom or Dad at the same time,” Dumont said.
+“This way, the family doesn’t have to worry about having a holiday at their own home and trying to accommodate Mom or Dad at the same time,” Dumont said.
 “By participating in the home’s celebration, they’re also ensuring their loved will be comfortable in their surroundings, which will make for a more joyous holiday for everyone.”

 Can We Bring Christmas to the Nursing Home?